 It’s important to make sure that your security personnel know that they’re working with temporary fencing.
 Unlike permanent fencing, which is attached firmly to the ground, temporary fencing is designed to be repositioned, so advise your security staff to watch for intruders who may be trying to move panels.
 Also, make them aware that they’ll need to patrol the perimeter slightly more regularly to deter would-be criminals.
 Some criminals might see temporary fencing as less challenging than permanent fencing, so your security personnel need to demonstrate that your site or premises are well-defended.

-Here at Zaun, we believe that temporary fencing can be very effective.
+Here at Zaun, we believe that a temporary fencing system can be very effective.
 Just remember to deploy it correctly and utilise it properly.
-If you’d like more information about the different types of temporary fencing that we offer, please contact us today.
+If you’d like more information about the different types of temporary fencing system that we offer, please contact us today.